Tutorial - Vocal Removal and Isolation

 - The copied track should remain selected, so use and click on the button

-- Now select the original track (click in the space its Track Control Panel)
+- Now select the original track (click in empty space in its Track Control Panel)

 - Use and click on the button

 - Delete the copied track (click in the at the top left of its Track Control Panel)

 - Use the steps above to create a track with isolated vocals.

 - Import the original song into Audacity again.
 Download the Bass to Center Nyquist plug-in and install it.
 Use this plug-in to move the bass frequencies to center.

 - Remove the drums (and the vocals) from the center using .